Professional-grade ceramic (Si02) coating

 Element Shield will replace your current wax or sealant applied to the vehicle surface.
-Polishing is recommended before applying Element Shield, and Element Shield cannot be applied on top of a wax or sealant.
+We recommend polishing before applying Element Shield, and you cannot apply Element Shield on top of a wax or sealant.
 Use polish to remove any minor defects on the vehicle surface before applying Element Shield.

 How to Use:

-Element Shield is extremely easy to apply and can be used by anyone.
+Element Shield is extremely easy to apply, and anyone can use it.
 The most crucial step is to start with a spotless surface.
 It is VITAL that you clay bar the surface and then proceed with an isopropyl alcohol wipe down.
 This step is essential because if the surface is not extremely clean, you will significantly compromise Element Shield's longevity.